maciejmalecki/maciejmalecki.github.io/genai/_drafts/the-second-wave.md

 ---
-title: "The Second Wave: Why Agentic AI succeeds where first-gen AI tools failed."
+title: "The Second Wave: Why Agentic AI might succeed where first-gen AI tools failed."
 layout: post
 categories: genai
-description: With Agentic AI, we finally have a ready-to-use and intuitive product.
+description: With Agentic AI, we probably have a ready-to-use and intuitive product.
 This is a subjective story about why early AI coding tools failed to be adopted, and how we can recover..
 pic: /genai/img/arnold-commando-ayn-rand-fasces.jpg
 ---